flutterwtf/mcp_flutter/README.md

   - Enable with `--images` flag or `IMAGES_SUPPORTED=true` environment variable
   - Will use PNG compression to optimize image size.

+- `get_view_details` [Resource|Tool] - size of screen, pixel ratio.
+May unlock ability for an Agent to use widget selection.

 <!-- - `hot_reload` [Tool] - Performs hot reload of the Flutter application
   **Tested on**:
   ✅ macOS, ✅ iOS, ✅ Android